peilunnn/gcp-dapp-auction/README.md

 > To prevent a reentrancy attack in a Solidity smart contract, you should:
 >
 > - Ensure all state changes happen before calling external contracts, i.e., update balances or code internally before calling external code
-> - se function modifiers that prevent reentrancy
+> - Use function modifiers that prevent reentrancy

 Resources: